MarianoImende/Selenium-Java-Cucumber-junit-gradle/README.md

+# Selenium-Java-Cucumber-junit-gradle

+Framework ready to be implemented.

-Prerequisites
+## Prerequisites
-•	Have java installed
+- Have java installed
-•	Have maven installed
+- Have gradle installer